score-spec/docs/content/en/docs/How to/score-cicd-pipelines.md

       path: /
 ```

-Notice that the image is "." since the tag is not yet known until the build executes.
+Notice that the image is "." since the tag isn't yet known until the build executes.
 The image is provided by a Docker file:

 ```Dockerfile
 FROM nginx:latest